Deaadman/ItemRarities/Information/PatchNotes.md

 - Visual Enhancements
 	- Introduce different visual effects or glows for different rarity levels.
 		- For example, a pulsating glow for mythic items - or the label displaying on the screen once found.
-	- When an item is hovered, display a visual for the rarity type before inspecting or picking up.
+	- When an item is hovered over on the ground, display a visual for the rarity type before inspecting or picking up.
 		- Can either do this through an icon or the label itself.
-Suggested by **RossBondReturns**
+Suggested by **RossBondReturns**.
 - Modification Rewrite (v2.0.0)
-	- Switch from a duplicated `UILabel` system to a standalone `UILabel` system.
+	- Switch from a instanced `UILabel` system to a standalone `UILabel` system.
 		- This allows for easier implementation amongst other harmony patches.
 		- Allows for values of the `UILabel` to be changed in one place, which updates across all.
 		- May improve performance and eliminate any incompatibilities.
 		- Will help the mod be future-proof to all upcoming updates.
 	- Switch to an automatic rarity-based system.
-Suggested by [**Digitalzombie**](https://github.com/DigitalzombieTLD/)
+Suggested by [**Digitalzombie**](https://github.com/DigitalzombieTLD/).
 		- Will be less time consuming, and will support all external modifications automatically.
 		- Could do this through spawn rates of each item in certain regions using the `GearSpawner` mod.
 		- Creating methods which get values for specific items like clothing, food may be a possibility.